One of the students in this article is still in Myanmar. Their name has been changed to protect their identity from the Burmese military.

 “I am afraid that they’ll get shot at the protests,” Aung said.

 In Myanmar, eight Cal Poly international students were taking classes virtually before the coup, and several of them are still enrolled in virtual classes.
-President of BurSA and architecture junior Alice Zaw is taking two quarters off while she is protesting in Myanmar.
-Due to the internet being cut off in Myanmar, Zaw could not comment.
+Megan is taking two quarters off while she is protesting in Myanmar.
+Due to the internet being cut off in Myanmar, Megan could not comment.

 A large concern for Burmese international students in San Luis Obispo is gaining access to money.
 The Myanmar economy is shut down and the Myanmar military has cut off access to all banks except those controlled by the military.

 Students’ parents cannot wire them money for tuition, housing and other things they need.
 If the students are unable to pay for the next quarter, they are not legally allowed to be in the country on a student visa.
 However, they also cannot return to their country, and it is uncertain as to when the coup will be resolved.